 You can continue on the river all the way into town and take out at the park where the Twisp joins the Methow River.
-It's a nice grassy park to dry out your gear and hang out or just walk up the street to the pub and stake out a table while the shuttle drivers pick up the put-in cars.
+It's a nice grassy park to dry out your gear and hang out or just walk up the street to local establishments in town while the shuttle drivers pick up the put-in cars.

 Logistics: You can take-out at Twisp Park at the Methow River confluence.
 Head east off Highway 20 at mile 201.4 and turn onto Twisp Avenue in the middle of town.
-Continue two blocks then turn left on Lincoln Street and follow it a block to the Twisp Park and public swimming pool where the Twisp River joins the Methow (from here it is walking distance to the bakery or pub).
+Continue two blocks then turn left on Lincoln Street and follow it a block to the Twisp Park and public swimming pool where the Twisp River joins the Methow (from here it is walking distance to the bakery or other businesses in town).

 To reach the put-in and alternate access points upstream, head west off Highway 20 mile 201.4 on 2nd Avenue which becomes Twisp River Road.
 At 1.2 miles up this road, Poorman Creek Road turns off to the left and Twisp River Road crosses the river.
 This bridge makes a good take-out.
 Access is available on the downstream river right side of the bridge and you can park off Poorman Creek Road.

-The next alternate access is reached by heading 3.8 miles up Twsip River Road to Poorman Creek cutoff which turns off to the left and heads down to a bridge across the river.
+The next alternate access is reached by heading 3.8 miles up Twsip River Road to Poorman Creek cutoff which turns off to the left and heads 0.2 miles down to a bridge across the river.
+Access and parking for a few cars is available on the river left side of the bridge.
 The class III ends at this bridge.